DailyRoundup

 POST /dailyroundup/devices Register a device APNs token

-POST /dailyroundup/reconcile Reconcile sync_tasks against actual Trello cards; emits delete changes for cards no longer present
+POST /dailyroundup/reconcile Reconcile sync_tasks against actual Trello cards (open and archived); emits delete changes for cards that were permanently deleted

 GET /dailyroundup/conflicts List all unresolved conflicts